internetarchive/brozzler/README.rst

 ::

-    pip install brozzler  # in a virtualenv if desired
+    pip3 install brozzler  # in a virtualenv if desired

 Launch one or more workers: